-For remanufacturing to be profitable, companies like Static Control need cheap and constant access to used Lexmark printers and parts.
-So, in an effort to dissuade consumers from returning their old cartridges to Lexmark instead of refurbishing companies, Lexmark instituted a “prebate” program.
+Remanufacturers, like Static Control, rely on cheap and constant access to used Lexmark printers and parts.
+So, in an effort to dissuade consumers from returning old cartridges to Lexmark instead of refurbishing companies, Lexmark instituted a “prebate” program.
 To enforce the program, Lexmark equipped their toner cartridges with “turn off” chips that were supposed to prevent other parties from refurbishing Lexmark printer cartridges.

 Enter Static Control – toner remanufacturer to the stars.
 Presumably via reverse engineering, Static Control made a chip that worked like Lexmark’s “turn off” chip, allowing remanufacturers to use Lexmark cartridges outfitted with the special Lexmark prebate chip.

-Lexmark sued Static Control for trademark infringement over the “turn off copy chip”.
+Lexmark sued Static Control for trademark infringement over the replica “turn off chip.”
 Static Control counter-sued for false advertising and trade libel.
 The parts manufacturer argued it did nothing wrong by making a chip similar to Lexmark’s, and that Lexmark was in the wrong for sending out industry news blasts saying that the Static Control chips wouldn’t work with their cartridges.

-TL;DR: Printer toner cartridge company, Lexmark, got upset with another company, Static Control, for allegedly infringing on their territory by way of reverse engineering a chip.
-So, Lexmark sued Static Control for trademark infringement and Static Control sued back for false advertising and trade libel.
+TL;DR: Printer toner cartridge company, Lexmark, got upset with another company, Static Control, for allegedly infringing by way of reverse engineering a chip.
+So, Lexmark sued Static Control for trademark infringement and Static Control counter sued for false advertising and trade libel.

 Competitors & Deceptive Marketing

 The original plaintiff, Lexmark, was not in direct competition with the defendant, Static Control.
-Despite the lack of direct competition, Lexmark’s negative assertions allegedly diminished consumer demand for Static Control’s products.
+Regardless, Lexmark’s assertions about Static Control allegedly diminished consumer demand for Static Control’s products.

 Justice Scalia wrote the Lexmark judgment.
 In it, he essentially discards existing appellate tests related to competition and trademark cases.
-In their places, via Lexmark, the Supreme Court produced a new standing rule for false advertising lawsuits: civil trademark plaintiffs and defendants must be inside the same business “zone of interest” for a suit to proceed.
-To file a false advertising claim under the Lanham Act, the plaintiff must suffer a profit loss caused by either a) a damaged reputation or b) fewer sales as a result of consumer deception.
+In their places, via Lexmark, the Supreme Court produced a new rule for false advertising lawsuits: civil trademark plaintiffs and defendants must be inside the same business “zone of interest” for a suit to proceed.
+In other words, to file a false advertising claim under the Lanham Act, the plaintiff must suffer a profit loss caused by a damaged reputation or diminished sales.

 What Did Lexmark Change About False Advertising Law In The United States?

 The Lexmark ruling means more businesses can sue for false advertising using the Lanham Act.
-However, jurisdictions that had previously permitted wide-ranging tests for such claims may experience a downturn in unfair competition claims.
+However, jurisdictions that previously permitted wide-ranging tests may see a downturn in unfair competition claims.

 Consult With A False Advertising Attorney

-Are you dealing with similar legal issues dealt with in Lexmark?
-Kelly / Warner has successfully handled countless unfair competition and marketing claims.
-Not every case turns into a trial – and issues can often be resolved, quickly.
-If you’re interested in learning more about your false advertising legal options, get in touch with Kelly / Warner Law today.
+Are you dealing with false advertising challenges?
+Kelly / Warner has successfully handled countless unfair competition, advertising, and marketing claims.
+If you’re interested in learning more about false advertising legal options or compliance standards, get in touch with Kelly / Warner Law today.